Medicaid Planning support in New York

 Medicare covers your medical needs, but does not provide long-term coverage for assistance with activities such as bathing, dressing, walking, or toileting.
 Medicaid, on the other hand, can cover costs for such activities, but qualifying requires careful planning.

-Income and resource limits
+Medicaid income and resource limits

 To qualify for Medicaid benefits, your income and resources must fall below Medicaid’s strict income and resource limits.
 Without proper planning, you could jeopardize your eligibility.
 Effective planning can help protect your assets while maintaining your eligibility for Medicaid benefits.

-Look back period and penalties
+Medicaid look back period and penalties

 Medicaid’s look back period penalizes the gifting or uncompensated transfer of assets made before applying for benefits.
 In New York State, there is a 5-year look back period for Nursing Home Medicaid.
 There is currently no look back period for Home Care Medicaid – but a 30-month look back may be implemented for Community Medicaid in 2025.
 Early Medicaid planning is essential to avoid penalties and ensure eligibility.